gnpapers/gn2-progress-report/1_accomplishments.md

 8. Finding a new stable home for Global Names project at University of Illinois.

+9. Creation of sysopia -- a computer cluster monitoring program developed by a student during Google Summer of Code.

+10. Creation of gn-crossmapper -- an application for comparison large lists of scientific names between two different datasets.

 What opportunities for training and professional development has the project provided?
 ======================================================================================